Manage Virtual Private Cloud (VPC) peering#

-IP filtering (the Allowed IP Addresses list on the service overview page) is still available for a service deployed to a VPC where both public and private access are allowed.
+IP filtering (the Allowed IP addresses list on the service’s Overview page) is still available for a service deployed to a VPC where both public and private access are allowed.
 We recommend that you use IP filtering when your VPC service is also exposed to the public internet.

 Also note that safelisting applies to both internal and external traffic.
 If you safelist an external IP address and want to keep traffic flowing with the internal (peered) connections, make sure that you safelist the CIDR blocks of the peered networks as well to avoid disruptions to the service.

 Any network changes to VPC peered hosts external from Aiven can cause issues with routing to your Aiven services hosted in a VPC.
 To troubleshoot such issues, take the following steps: